yaklang/yakit/README-EN.md

 3. Reverse engineering, decompiling, attempting to decipher the source code, implanting backdoors to spread malware, etc. on this software are prohibited.

+4. If you need to use Yakit for commercial purposes, please ensure that you have obtained official authorization; otherwise, we will hold you accountable for any related responsibilities.

 If you have any illegal behavior when using this tool, you shall bear the corresponding consequences by yourself, and we will not bear any legal and joint responsibility.